scVENUS/ssh-ad-pubkey/README.md

 ## For what?
 Good question.
 Currently we must wait because it makes no sense to administrate SSH Public Keys for Linux and Mac under Windows :-(

-## To start
+## Install
-However, if you are interest the take a look to the file ssh-ad-pubkey.pdf in the directory doc.
+However, if you are still interest then take a look to the file ssh-ad-pubkey.pdf in the directory doc.

+There are the following steps to do:

+1. Extend the Active Directrory
+1. Optional: Delegate the rights to change the SSH Public Key to the users for self serving.
+1. Execute the PowerShell script ssh-ad-pubkey to manage the SSH Public Key in Active Directory

 ## Links
 https://github.com/jirutka/ssh-ldap-pubkey